allenea/PyDatPicture/README.md

 # PyDatPicture
 By Eric Allen
-Last Modified: 8 May 2019 at 2:00AM EDT
+Last Modified: 9 May 2019 at 10:00AM EDT

-# 1. Overview
+# 1 Overview
 ## Travel Much?
 Use your pictures to figure out where you've been.
 This is a python program written to extract geolocation metadata from the media files (image, video, and audio) on your computer and process that data into a csv (comma-separated) file with time, latitude, and longitude.
 The output can be mapped in GIS or Python.
 When you are traveling this is the best way to map and track your hyper-local movements.
 I originally thought that social media data might provide the most insight, but the truth is that it contributes little insight compared to your photos and videos.
 By default, social media strips your photos of geolocation data when you post them.

 This program was written with the intention of having the user "program" as little as possible.
-The only "code" the user should have to touch is the "main" file and the my_pyDatPicture_mapping.py (if you would like to make your own map).
+The only "code" the user should have to touch is the "main" file and the my_pyDatPicture_mapping.py (if you would like to make your own map), which are located in the **run_me** directory.
 In the main.py file, the user can change any of the default settings.
 In most cases that requires removing the #.
 Other cases will require you to add a file name or file path with " " on each side, to the right of the = sign.
 The output is very verbose so you can follow what is going on to identify where things are getting saved or where a problem might be occuring.
 Then the mapping template is for users who which to code their own cartopy maps.
 The goal is to have you download the software and just run it.
 That's why everything is provided, including default templates that map over most of the world and robust quality control algorithms.
 This documentation should be able to provide answers to any questions.
+If questions persist open an Issue on Github.

-# 2. Installation
+# 2 Installation

 ## 2.1 Required Software
 - Download the PyDatPicture code from Github (<https://github.com/allenea/PyDatPicture>)
 - EXIFTOOLS By Phil Harvey (REQUIRED: <https://sno.phy.queensu.ca/~phil/exiftool/>)
-- Python 3 (REQUIRED: I HIGHLY RECOMMEND Anaconda https://www.anaconda.com/distribution/#download-section)
+- Python 3 (REQUIRED: I highly recommend Anaconda https://www.anaconda.com/distribution/#download-section)

 	**WITH THE FOLLOWING PYTHON MODULES:**